Taxes and Social Security

 - Most international students are also exempt from paying Social Security and Medicare taxes, which U.S. citizens are required to pay.

 - All international students, even those who earn no money in the United States, must file a tax report with the government every year.

 - Individual students must act on their own behalves regarding tax matters, though the International Student Programs will act as a resource for students during tax season.

 The Social Security Number (SSN) is a nine-digit individual identification number.
 The SSN facilitates the reporting of your wages to the government and determines eligibility for Social Security benefits.
 An employed international student must apply for a Social Security number (SSN).
 If you do not have a job or job offer, you cannot apply for a Social Security number.

 To apply for an SSN, you must bring the following to a Social Security office:

 - Completed SS-5 Form

-- Employment letter (DOCX) signed by your supervisor and the International Student Advisor
+- Employment letter (DOC) signed by your supervisor and the International Student Advisor